 In addition to his legal experience, Michael has a strong insurance background gained from spending 12 years in the London and Hong Kong commercial insurance sector.

-Jenny Hutchinson specialises in insurance coverage advice and professional negligence claims related to solicitors, barristers, brokers, surveyors and loss assessors.
+Jenny Hutchinson specialises in insurance coverage advice and professional negligence claims against barristers, brokers, estate agents, loss assessors, solicitors and surveyors.

 Jenny trained and qualified at a top London insurance and professional indemnity law firm.
-During this time she worked as a professional liability claims handler in the firm’s claims department; spent nine months on secondment at a leading international insurance company; was involved in a multi-million pound insurance coverage dispute relating to aggregation (Godiva Mortgages Limited –v- Travelers Insurance Company Limited and others [2012 EWHC 3615]) and defended multiple claims against a variety of professionals.
+During this time she worked as a professional liability claims handler in the firm’s claims department; spent nine months on secondment at a leading international insurance company; was involved in a multi-million pound insurance coverage dispute relating to aggregation; and defended multiple claims against a variety of professionals.